Climbing Frankenjura for Doldis – a beginners guide

 Wild camping:

 Spending the night alone in the wilderness free from conservative, crowdy campgrounds is not a dream anymore today.
-The desire to put up your tent or park your van in the wilderness is wide-spread.
+The desire to put up your tent or park your van in the wilderness is wide-spread and sometimes a nightmare.
 The Vanlife culture booms.
 A cult that’s happening massively.
-Recently, in 2021 we spoke again to one of the farmers with a guesthouse – the feedback wasn’t positive, and it’s always about the same topic.
-Shit everywhere.
+Recently, in 2021 we spoke again to one of the local farmers – the feedback wasn’t positive, and it’s always about the same topic.
+Shit and toilet paper everywhere.
 I understand them when they say, we’re closing the roads to our fields.

 Wild camping is not allowed in Germany.
 However… a bivouac sways in a grey zone. (bivouac = anything with no tents, no chairs, no tables = no camping) For us, this is the simplest form of travelling.
 But we follow a few points seriously, especially in Frankenjura:

-• No fires, please!
+- No fires, please!
 In dry periods (also in winter) a spark could cause the whole forest to burn in big flames.
-Did you know: Smoking in the forest is banned from 01 March – 31 October each year!
+Did you know: Smoking and fires in the forest is banned from 01 March – 31 October each year!
 On very dry days, park your car away from any forest or meadow.

-• If you have to do your business, poop in such a manner that no one sees, smells, or step on it.
+- If you have to do your business, poop in such a manner that no one sees, smells, or step on it.
 There are more and more mobile toilets in frequented climbing areas.
 Please use them.
-Or take a plastic bag along, and dispose of this and your toilet paper later in a proper bin.
+Or take a plastic bag along, and dispose of this and your toilet paper later in a proper waste bin.
 Just like you do it for your doggies.
+A local recently said “there’s too many of you” it’s a clear statement whats happening.

 Make your sport sustainable.
 Leave no trace and stay invisible.